in

 As it is designed specifically to fit in the Microsoft ecosystem, Teamflect lets you set and track goals, create and assign tasks, assign arelated teams to your goals without ever leaving the Teams chat.
 With Teamflect’s fantastic goal tracking system, you can see the progress of each goal and subgoal without a hassle.

 That’s not even half of it!
 Teamflect is much more than just being a regular project management tool.
-Teamflect offers customized and point-based recognitions, pulse surveys, 360-degree feedback, and a fantastic HR analytics tool that creates PowerBI reports.
+Teamflect offers customized and point-based recognitions, pulse surveys, a 360-degree feedback tool, and a fantastic HR analytics tool that creates PowerBI reports.

 Key features: